witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 - **Staff (Lecturer)**: Permissions include booking venues, managing academic schedules, and accessing staff resources.
 - **Staff**: Permissions include managing staff activities and accessing staff resources.

-### User Acceptance Tests

-#### As a Student

-1. **Onboarding Process**:
-   - As a student, I can go through the onboarding process the first time I access the site.
-This process will collect my basic information and set up my account, allowing me to use the site's features.

-#### As a Lecturer

-1. **Onboarding Process**:
-   - As a lecturer, I can complete the onboarding process when I first access the site.
-This will include specifying my faculty and role, and optionally indicating if I am a tutor or lecturer.
-This setup will allow me to access and use all relevant site features.

-#### As a Staff Member

-1. **Onboarding Process**:
-   - As a staff member, I can complete the onboarding process upon first accessing the site.
-I will need to provide necessary information and complete any optional sections to fully access the site's features.

 ## Book Venues

 #### User Acceptance Tests